 Courses satisfying general studies requirements or major/minor requirements in each Morningside degree program must be equivalent in methodology, subject matter, level of instruction, and requirements to the same, or similar, courses at Morningside.
-The Registrar will determine equivalency in consultation with the Provost and the heads of academic departments within which the courses are offered for credit.
+The Registrar will determine equivalency in consultation with the Vice President of Academic Affairs and the heads of academic departments within which the courses are offered for credit.